jsaintro/publicnotes/3dprinting/Maintenance/Preflight.md

 no kinks in filament
 end of filament prepped for loading

-Remove any melted filament
+Remove any melted filament from nozzle warm up hotend remove with tweezers buff with cloth

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTgyMTUwNDkxNF19
+eyJoaXN0b3J5IjpbODczMDc1Mjk0XX0=
 -->